-Synagen IQ contains 11 nootropic compounds, including Vitamin B3 and B6.
-It has a pretty clean formulation, but a totally under-dosed and potentially risky formula.
+Synagen IQ contains 11 nootropic compounds, including vitamins B3 and B6.
+It has a pretty clean formulation, but the ingredients are underdosed.

 - Vitamin B3